ropensci/roweb3/content/blog/2021-11-23-how-i-test-cffr/index.md

 ```

 That makes a grand total of **925 packages**.
 At this point, I was quite happy
-with the sample of packages, since it included a large set relevant packages.
+with the sample, since it included a large set of relevant packages.

 ## Final steps: installing the packages